-Detail Amount Pupil premium funding allocation this academic year (2023-2024) £ 229,510 Recovery premium funding allocation this academic year £ 18,137 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £ 247,647
+Detail Amount Pupil premium funding allocation this academic year £ 224,960 Pupil premium funding carried forward from previous years £0 Total budget for this academic year £ 224,960

 Part A: Pupil premium strategy plan

 Statement of intent

 At Heathfield, our intentions are that all pupils, irrespective of their background or the challenges they face, work hard and do their very best.
 This is our school motto.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve these goals.